Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Introduction

+\nbcr{0}{Prior works from industry and academia demonstrate the \nbcr{2}{large} performance and energy benefits of \gls{pim} architectures.
+A set of \gls{pim} techniques are already implemented in real products~\cite{devaux2019true,ke2021near,lee20221ynm,niu2022184qps,kwon202125} and many more are expected to be adopted in the near future.} Therefore, it is important to investigate the security \nbcr{2}{aspects} of such techniques and implement countermeasures to avoid potential widespread security vulnerabilities that their deployment can cause. \nba{Unfortunately, {\emph{no}} prior work analyzes and evaluates the security of emerging PiM architectures {against timing covert- and side-channel attacks}}.

-Analyzing and evaluating the security of PiM architectures is critical to prevent widespread vulnerabilities as PiM architectures become widely available.
-After a thorough analysis of existing PiM architectures, in this work, we show that the adoption of PiM solutions creates opportunities for high-throughput main memory-based timing attacks for two main reasons: (i) PiM provides direct access to main memory , and (ii) \nb{a large set of existing practical defense mechanisms are not applicable in PiM systems}.
+\nbcr{0}{In this work, we analyze \gls{pim} architectures and show that the adoption of \gls{pim} architectures creates opportunities for critical main memory-based timing attacks due to two reasons.
+First, to eliminate data movement, \gls{pim} architectures provide direct access to main memory, which is a key building block for high-throughput main memory-based timing attacks.
+Second, defenses against these attacks either incur high performance overheads or are \emph{not} applicable to \gls{pim} architectures.}

 {\textbf{1.
+Direct Access to Main Memory.}} \nbcr{0}{Main memory-based timing attacks establish covert communication channels or leak secrets by observing and changing the shared main memory states (e.g., DRAM row buffer states).
+To achieve high throughput,} \nba{{timing} attacks {\nbcr{0}{require fast and reliable} access \nbcr{0}{to} main memory.} In today's systems, {it is difficult to access main memory with high frequency due to the deep cache hierarchies that filter the memory requests \nbcr{0}{and incur additional latency overheads\nbcr{1}{~\cite{bera2022hermes}}.}}\footnote{We provide analysis as to why prior attack primitives that bypass caches do \emph{not} provide \textit{fast} and \textit{reliable} \nbcr{1}{enough} direct main memory access in \secref{sec:motivation_establishing}.} }

-Direct Access to Main Memory.}} {Timing attacks in PiM architectures become easier to exploit with the direct memory access provided to user space applications by these architectures.
-The adoption of PiM techniques changes how applications and computation units access \emph{main memory}: (i) due to area and thermal dissipation limitations, compute units in PnM architectures have small or no caches that allow the user space applications to bypass caches more easily (i.e., with fewer memory accesses), and (ii) PuM architectures provide the ability to offload specialized PiM instructions (e.g., bulk data copy and initialization, and bitwise/arithmetic operations) to the main memory that completely bypass the deep cache hierarchies of modern processors.}
+{The adoption of \gls{pim} techniques changes how applications and computation units access {main memory}: (i) due to area and thermal dissipation limitations, compute units in \gls{pnm} architectures have small or no caches that allow the userspace applications to bypass caches more easily (i.e., with fewer \nbcr{1}{instructions and \nbcr{3}{lower} latency}), and (ii) \gls{pum} architectures provide the ability to offload \nbcr{3}{to main memory} specialized PiM instructions (e.g., bulk data copy and initialization~\cite{seshadri2013rowclone,chang2016low,gao2019computedram,olgun2022pidram,deoliveira2024mimdram}, and bitwise/arithmetic operations~\cite{seshadri2017ambit,seshadri2019dram,gao2019computedram,gao2022frac,xin2020elp2im,besta2021sisa,deoliveira2024mimdram,yuksel2024functionally,yuksel2023pulsar,hajinazar2021simdram}) that completely bypass the deep cache hierarchies of modern processors. \nba{As a result, PiM architectures provide userspace applications with \textit{fast} and \textit{reliable} direct main memory access that can be exploited by attackers for high-throughput timing covert- and side-channel attacks.}}